Long Tan Cross

 Although Vietnam has been predominantly Buddhist for nearly 2,000 years, Roman Catholicism reached Vietnam in the 17th century and remains very strong.
 The religious affiliations of the fallen is unknown, and the cross is seen not so much as a religious symbol; rather it's a symbol of remembrance for those who lost their lives in the carnage in 1966.
 (See also Fallen Soldier Cross and War Memorial Cross.)

-At the time, Radio Hanoi reported that the Australians were "mercenaries"; and the Canberra Times reported the Viet Cong as "communist guerrillas".
+At that time, Radio Hanoi reported that the Australians were "mercenaries"; and the Canberra Times reported the Viet Cong as "communist guerrillas".
 In reality, the casualties on both sides were, as is often the case in war, young conscripts who didn't want to be there in the first place.

 The cross is made from steel-reinforced concrete, stands at a height of 1.9 metres, slightly higher than the average Australian male, and weighs 106 kg, a good deal heavier than the average Australian male; though that comparison may change soon!